exploring self-realization, sacred personhood, and full humanity

 We're not told directly right now, but I see one road forward.
 STNG episode #54, "Booby Trap" (1989), helps us here.

 LaForge works to determine the cause of energy loss which will soon destroy the Enterprise.
 With time running out, he asks the ship's computer to simulate the chief engineer who designed the latest starship engines.
-Dr. Leah Brahms is thereby conjured, imbued not just with technical knowledge but with emotions and personality, portraying her within parameters of authenticity, approximating 95% accuracy.
+Dr. Leah Brahms is thereby conjured, imbued not just with technical knowledge but with emotions and personality, portraying, within parameters of authenticity, her essence with 95% accuracy.

 When I saw this, I said, “We could do the same in a holodeck-world.”
 Here’s what we know, or think we know, right now:

 (1) invite persons of special significance from our Earth-life to be with us in a holodeck-world.
 We might also:

 (2) create a simulation, like Leah Brahms, to interact with us.
 But I’m wondering if there might be another option:

 (3) I believe it will be possible for a “real-live” person to access her own memory-banks and, in a sense, enter into a long-ago frame of mind, thereby allowing one to authentically, realistically, explore a “what if” scenario.
 In the accessing, she would have the same essential outlook, the same views, as she had decades ago, but this time, this time, you will see what “would have happened” had you said or did something different.